 This has to be one of the most exciting hotel openings in recent years and we cannot wait to see it.

-After seven years and a £300 million investment, The Londoner, billed as the world’s first super boutique hotel, will open its doors in June 2020.
+After seven years and a £300 million investment, The Londoner, billed as the world’s first super boutique hotel, will open its doors this summer.

 The property, is the latest project by Edwardian Hotels London and will take centre stage on London’s Leicester Square.

 The project is a feat of design, architecture and engineering that aligns with the vision of Edwardian Hotels London’s Founder and Chairman, Mr Jasminder Singh to create “a celebration of London; its history, aesthetic and people.”

 Its 16 storeys, six of which are subterranean, will incorporate 350 guest rooms, suites and a tower penthouse with panoramic views, two private screening rooms, a mix of six concept eateries – including bars and a tavern, alfresco dining on the ground floor and a contemporary Japanese lounge bar with a rooftop terrace and fire pit – plus an expansive ballroom suited for any occasion, a variety of meeting spaces and a results-driven gym and spa.

 Edwardian Hotels London’s Design Architect, Rob Steul and architectural firm Woods Bagot CEO, Nik Karalis, collaborated to develop the architectural design concept fitting of its cornerstone position on Leicester Square, and a guest experience with a ‘West End Story’ narrative at its core.